MattRind/python_api_challenge/README.md

 # python_api_challenge
+there are two folders in this repo, Code and Output.
+Code contains the jupyter nootbooks for the assignment.
+Output contains one csv file and four png files.
 I used as much code in the provided templates as I thought was correct for solving the problem.
 All code was written by me.
-Some modules given in the starter code didn't seem to work, so I modified these (for example, )
+Some modules given in the starter code didn't seem to work, so I modified these (for example, used (imported) 'datetime' instead of 'time'.
+This was my first time using error handling (try/except) and defining a function.